wacl-york/quant-scraper/README.md

 `conda activate <ENVNAME>`

-### `quantscraper` installation

-Once a suitable version of Python has been made available, the latest stable version of `quantscraper` can be installed from GitHub by using the following command.
+The latest stable version of `quantscraper` can then be installed from GitHub by using the following command.

 `pip install git+https://github.com/wacl-york/QUANTscraper.git@master`

 ## Running the scraper

-The installation processes places an executable called `quant_scrape` in the user's `PATH` and is run with the following command.
+The installation processes places an executable called `quant_scrape` in the user's `PATH`.

-`quant_scrape`

 By default, the scraper will run for all available instruments over the 24 hour period from midnight of the previous day to 1 second before midnight of the current day.
 A summary of the scraping is output to `stdout`, while a log will be displayed on `stderr`.